ikmb/dragen-variant-calling/docs/development.md

 - Additional statistics are computed
 - Dragen processing logs are collected across all Dragen jobs to summarize the amount of bases used
 - A MultiQC report is generated

+# Release checklist

+Below follow some general points to be mindful of when updating the pipeline and drafting a new release.

+## Updating VEP version

+If VEP is updated, this necessitates the following changes:

+- re-computing all gene panels, starting from the gene lists under [gene_lists](../assets/panels/gene_lists)
+  - all panel reference coverages, for at least 100 BAM files that have been aligned with the to-be-used version of Dragen
+- the VEP [module](../modules/vep.nf) to reflect any necessary syntax changes (if any)
+- the local VEP references and plugins - as defined in the site-specific config [file](../conf/diagnostic.config)

+## Updating exome kit(s)

 # Adding new gene panels